software0007/Dependency-Analyzer-and-Invalid-Path-Detector/README.md

 # Dependency-Analyzer-and-Invalid-Path-Detector
-Dependency Analyzer and Invalid Path Detector
-SemDDA is a Python-based tool that analyzes SQL dependencies in .jsp files and identifies invalid data flow paths.
+Dependency Analyzer and Invalid Path Detector is a Python-based tool that analyzes SQL dependencies in .jsp files and identifies invalid data flow paths.
 It features both syntax and semantic analysis using different abstract domains and includes a GUI built using Tkinter.

 🚀 Features
 Parses .jsp files and identifies SQL statements.